King's Head Theatre

 The King's Head Theatre, founded in 1970 by Dan Crawford, is an off-West End venue in London.
-It is the oldest operating pub theatre in the UK.
-In 2021, Mark Ravenhill became Artistic Director and the theatre focusses on producing LGBTQ+ work, work that is joyful, irreverent, colourful and queer.
+The original venue was the oldest operating pub theatre in the UK.
+In 2024, the pub theatre, and the King's Head Theatre now operates from a purpose-built 220-seat space next door to the original venue.
+The theatre focusses on producing LGBTQ+ work that is joyful, irreverent, colourful and queer.
+It is currently led by Executive Director and Acting CEO Sofi Berenger.

 Background

-The small theatre is located in the back room behind the bar at the King's Head pub on Upper Street, in the London Borough of Islington.
-The theatre is housed in a Victorian building, but a public house, originally known as The King's Head Tavern, has been on the same site, opposite St Mary's Church, since 1543.
+The original theatre was located in the back room behind the bar at the King's Head pub on Upper Street, in the London Borough of Islington.
+The theatre was housed in a Victorian building, but a public house, originally known as The King's Head Tavern, has been on the same site, opposite St Mary's Church, since 1543.
 The theatre was previously used as an old boxing ring and pool hall.
 The theatre's reconstruction in 2007–2008 increased both the stage size and seating capacity, with the addition of new seating.

 Dan Crawford ran the venue for 35 years until his death in 2005.
 His wife and long-serving associate artistic director Stephanie Sinclaire took over with help from those who had worked with Crawford.
-She mounted 20 galas in the first year at the theatre with the help of Caroline Smith and longtime supporters such as Maureen Lipman, Sir John Mortimer, Linda Marlowe, Sharon D Clarke, Clive Rowe, Janie Dee and others and pulled the theatre out of debt.
+She mounted 20 galas in the first year at the theatre with the help of Caroline Smith and longtime supporters such as Maureen Lipman, Sir John Mortimer, Linda Marlowe, Sharon D Clarke, Clive Rowe, Janie Dee and others, and pulled the theatre out of debt.
 In 2007, Sinclaire was joined by the Tony Award-winning New York producer, Steven M. Levy, who has been serving as the company's Executive Producer.
 Levy and Sinclaire got the theatre producing for a year and presented several musical and play premieres.

-The atmosphere Crawford created in 1970 was intended to be enjoyed by an interesting, cosmopolitan and cultural audience, but noise complaints have limited the music from its previous 7 nights a week.
+The atmosphere Crawford created in 1970 was intended to be enjoyed by an interesting, cosmopolitan and cultural audience.
 Crawford disagreed with the introduction of decimal currency; for over twenty years after decimalisation of the pound (1971), the bar continued to show prices and charge for drinks in pre-decimal currency.
-However, the current management decided to introduce computerised tills, while keeping the antique till as the main focal point in the pub.
+However, the management later decided to introduce computerised tills, while keeping the antique till as the main focal point in the pub.